airlacodes/APIKit/README.md

 - Observing (watching) endpoints with a providable frequency count
 - A library for testing interactions with APICall<> (APIKit aids you in adhering to SOLID/TDD concepts (
 - Code generation of APIModels from swagger / JSON files (automated syncing of your SDK/Networking layer)
-- An interface / object for interacting with Ethereum contracts
+- An interface / object for interacting with GRPC, SmartContracts or any other networking interfaces...
-- Binding to UIElements (mockable for offline UI tests)
+- Binding to UIElements